Start9Labs/documentation/site/source/support/dev-docs/service-packaging/wrapper.rst

 Submodule
 ---------

 `Git submodules <https://www.git-scm.com/book/en/v2/Git-Tools-Submodules>`_ allow use of another project while in the working project directory.
 Setting up this feature enables linking of the source service repository so that its context is available.
+The submodule is added into the wrapper so that the wrapper can build the submodule and also track the exact code that's being built.

 Run ``git submodule add <link_to_source_project>``